rbankosegger/absarg-clustering/README.md

 This is because abstraction depends on finding similar classical extensions.
 If there are none, then there are no answer sets and the refinement step is ill-defined.

+The procedure is implemented in `refine-spurious-guided.py`.
-To see examples of the procedure, run and investigate `4-refine-spurious-guided.sh` as well as `4-refine-spurious-guided-tests.sh`.
+To examples of the procedure,
+run and investigate `4-refine-spurious-guided.sh` as well as `4-refine-spurious-guided-tests.sh`.